lijay20/style-guide/README.md

 Below is a list of common phrases that appear often in the API reference docs.
 Use the phrase as closely as possible.

-- "Send a GET request to the `/v3/test.json` for a full list of options."
+- "Refer to the `/v3/payment.json` endpoint."
-  - Avoid
-    - "See 'test'."
+  - Avoid: "Refer to 'payment'."

 # Example Objects